BIO4140 - Life-history Strategies and Climate Effects

 - 10 credits overlap with BIO9140 - Life-history strategies and climate effects

-week 40 and 41: Presentation of general theory and exercises.
-The themes for the essay given.
+week 46 and 47: Presentation of general theory and exercises.

-week 44: Some summary lectures and submission of essay.
+week 50: Summary lectures and submission of essay.

 Week 45: Final written exam.